SamVellaUK/jsonBrowser/readMe.md

 Download and open **jsonBrowser.html** from the project root directory.
 Copy and paste SQL query results from your SQL Query tool into the textbox and hit "Apply"

+Datagrip - ensure the Data Extractor is set to CSV
+SQL Server Management Studio - Copy with headers DBeaver - Right click -> Advanced Copy -> Copy as CSV

 ---

 ## Introduction